akdmousom/next-authentication/README.md

 ## Environments Details

-You have to create a .env.local file in this file you have to give the provider client ID and secret otherwise your provider not work properly
+You have to create a .env.local file in this file you have to give the provider client ID and secret otherwise your provider not work properly.

+GITHUB_ID =

+GITHUB_SECRET =

+GOOGLE_CLIENT_ID =

+GOOGLE_CLIENT_SECRET =

+AUTH_SECRET =

 ## Learn More